Another 24,000 retail jobs at risk as UK fashion group faces collapse - Local News 8

 Another 24,000 retail jobs at risk as UK fashion group faces collapse

-The owner of Edinburgh Woollen Mill, the Scottish heritage brand that makes Harris Tweed coats and cashmere sweaters, has warned of major job cuts as it struggles to save the business from collapse.
+The owner of Edinburgh Woollen Mill, the Scottish heritage brand that sells cashmere sweaters and coats made from Harris Tweed, has warned of major job cuts as it struggles to save the business from collapse.

 EWM Group, owned by retail entrepreneur Philip Day, said in a statement that it plans to appoint administrators to restructure the company, which also owns the Peacocks and Jaeger clothing brands.
 It is considering selling parts of the group, which employs 24,000 people.

-Note: Correction: An earlier version of this article incorrectly described the relationship between Edinburgh Woollen Mill and Harris Tweed.
-The company sells products made from the cloth.